How to level up fast in FFXIV: Leveling guide for Final Fantasy 14

 Every class in FFXIV has Class Quests every few levels.
 Not only do they unlock new moves every now and then, but they also net you a good chunk of Experience Points.

-After around level 30, you can start your Job Quests which are basically the same thing, and they award XP like no tomorrow as well.
+After around level 30, you can start your Job Quests which are basically the same thing, and they award a hefty chunk of EXP too.
+If you’re not progressing fast enough, complete a few of these to rank up a few levels.

 FFXIV Duty Roulette

-Ah, the Duty Roulette – every Final Fantasy 14 player’s best friend.
-It selects a duty at random, whether that’s a previously completed dungeon, Raid, Frontline, or a boss fight.
+The Duty Roulette is a seasoned Final Fantasy XIV player’s best friend.
+It’s essentially this game’s version of daily quests.
+The Duty Roulette selects a quest at random, whether that’s a previously completed dungeon, Raid, Frontline, or a boss fight and lets you tackle this either solo or as part of a team.

 FATEs are one of the most enjoyable ways to level up.
 They appear at random on the map and consist of an activity that must be completed, whether that’s a boss fight, a mission, or another event.

-Guildleves are quick quests that reward a decent amount of EXP upon completion.
+Guildleves are a quick and easy way to gain levels.
+These are quick quests that reward a decent amount of EXP upon completion.
 They can be done repeatedly, provided you have enough Levequest Allowances.

 You can get six Allowances per day, with three given to you every 12 hours.
-They can be accepted from NPCs in settlements, as well as members of your Grand Company.
+You can accept these from NPCs in settlements, as well as members of your Grand Company.
+Learn to take advantage of these when you can to bump yourself up a level or two.

-Unlocked after completing a Guildleve for the first time, Guildhests are group quests that involve boss fights and dungeons.
-They are a tutorial of sorts as they focus on teaching players about a certain action or skill.
+Guildhests are unlocked after completing a Guildleve for the first time.
+Guildhests are group quests that involve boss fights and dungeons.
+They are a tutorial of sorts, as they focus on teaching players about a certain action or skill.

-While they may seem tedious, they do appear in the Duty Roulette, meaning you’ll get extra Experience Points for finishing them.
+While this may sound tedious, they also appear in the Duty Roulette, meaning you’ll get extra Experience Points for finishing them.
+So don’t just run away from them, embrace them, learn the skills and enjoy the EXP.

 FFXIV Hunting Log

-After you’ve finished a page and move up to the next rank, you’ll get a huge amount of Experience Points so make sure you do it!
+After you’ve finished a page and moved up to the next rank, you’ll get a huge amount of Experience Points so make sure you do it.
+Not only is this a fantastic way to level up, but it’s also one of the most fun parts of FFXIV, either solo or in co-op.

 FFXIV Challenge Log